Aquatic animal: As a food source

 Total fish production in 2016 reached an all-time high of 171 million tonnes, of which 88% was utilized for direct human consumption, resulting in a record-high per capita consumption of 20.3 kg.
 Since 1961 the annual global growth in fish consumption has been twice as high as population growth.
 While annual growth of aquaculture has declined in recent years, significant double-digit growth is still recorded in some countries, particularly in Africa and Asia.
 Overfishing and destructive fishing practices fuelled by commercial incentives have reduced fish stocks beyond sustainable levels in many world regions, causing the fishery industry to maladaptively fishing down the food web.
 It was estimated in 2014 that global fisheries were adding US$270 billion a year to global GDP, but by full implementation of sustainable fishing, that figure could rise by as much as US$50 billion.
 UN Food and Agriculture Organization projects world production of aquatic animals to reach 205 million tonnes by 2032.

-Where sex-disaggregated data are available, approximately 24 percent of the total workforce were women; of these, 53 percent were employed in the sector on a full-time basis, a great improvement since 1995, when only 32 percent of women were employed full time.
+Where sex-disaggregated data are available, approximately 24% of the total workforce were women; of these, 53% were employed in the sector on a full-time basis, a great improvement since 1995, when only 32% of women were employed full time.

 Aquatic animal are highly perishable and several chemical and biological changes take place immediately after death; this can result in spoilage and food safety risks if good handling and preservation practices are not applied all along the supply chain.
 These practices are based on temperature reduction (chilling and freezing), heat treatment (canning, boiling and smoking), reduction of available water (drying, salting and smoking) and changing of the storage environment (vacuum packing, modified atmosphere packaging and refrigeration).
 Aquatic animal products also require special facilities such as cold storage and refrigerated transport, and rapid delivery to consumers.

 Recreational fishing

 In addition to commercial and subsistence fishing, recreational fishing is a popular pastime in both developed and developing countries, and the manufacturing, retail and service sectors associated with recreational fishing have together conglomerated into a multibillion-dollar industry.
-In 2014 alone, around 11 million saltwater sportfishing participants the United States generated USD$58 billion of retail revenue (comparatively, commercial fishing generated USD$141 billion that same year).
-In 2021, the total revenue of recreational fishing industry in the United States overtook those of Lockheed Martin, Intel, Chrysler and Google; and together with personnel salary (about USD$39.5 billion) and various tolls and fees collected by fisheries management agencies (about USD$17 billion), contributed almost USD$129 billion to the GDP of the United States, roughly 1% of the national GDP and more than the economic sum of 17 U.S. states.
+In 2014 alone, around 11 million saltwater sportfishing participants the United States generated USD$58 billion of retail revenue (comparatively, commercial fishing generated US$141 billion that same year).
+In 2021, the total revenue of recreational fishing industry in the United States overtook those of Lockheed Martin, Intel, Chrysler and Google; and together with personnel salary (about US$39.5 billion) and various tolls and fees collected by fisheries management agencies (about US$17 billion), contributed almost US$129 billion to the GDP of the United States, roughly 1% of the national GDP and more than the economic sum of 17 U.S. states.